somepago/saint/README.md

 We recommend installing the latest pytorch, torchvision, einops, pandas, wget, sklearn packages.

-You can install them using
+You can install them using:-

 ```
 conda install pytorch torchvision -c pytorch